Roberto Blandón: Biography

-He studied drama and theater in high school performance of Andres Soler in the mid 1980s.
+He studied drama and theater in high school performance of Andres Soler in the mid-1980s.
 He debuted in 1989 under the cast of the telenovela Mi segunda madre playing Henry.
 In 1990, participating in telenovelas Cuando llega el amor and Amor de nadie of both the producer Carla Estrada, which allowed his name to be increasingly popular within the media.

 In 1994 made participation in Mujer, casos de la vida real and a year later in 1995 participated in Maria La Del Barrio and José María Cano one of the antagonists of the story, the same year he participated in the telenovela Bajo un mismo rostro playing Alejandro again one of the antagonistic character at the end of the latter includes the production of Para toda la vida.

 In 1996, makes a special appearance on the soap opera Canción de amor, a year later made Mi querida Isabel the villain in Oscar history, this will be his last soap opera on Televisa in the old millennium and a year later in 1998, integrates the ranks of TV Azteca in the telenovela La Chacala where he played David, one of the main characters.

 In 1999 Robert made the telenovela El candidato who staged Humberto Zurita and Lorena Rojas playing Adrian Cuevas, in 2000 reunites with actress Lucía Méndez telenovela in Golpe bajo and German Santos one of the antagonists of the story.
-In 2001, again works with Lorena Rojas in Como en el cineas in love with the protagonist in July, this would be his last participation in TV Azteca.
+In 2001, again worked with Lorena Rojas in Como en el cineas in love with the protagonist in July, this would be his last participation in TV Azteca.

-In 2003, resumes his career in Televisa with an antagonistic role on the telenovela Mariana de la noche and Ivan Lugo, later featured in Mujer de madera.
-In 2006 he took part in the teen telenovela Código Postal as one of the main characters.
+In 2003, he resumed his career in Televisa with an antagonistic role on the telenovela Mariana de la noche and Ivan Lugo, later featured in Mujer de madera.
+In 2006, he took part in the teen telenovela Código Postal as one of the main characters.
 In 2007, a teen telenovela done again Muchachitas como tu playing Guillermo father of one of the girls played by Gloria Sierra.
 The same year he made a soap telenovela / comedy Al diablo con los guapos with a temporary character in history as the father of villanita Florence, played by Ariadne Diaz.

-In 2008 he recorded the pilot episode of the series Mujeres Asesinas in chapter Jessica, toxica with Alejandra Barros and Odiseo Bichir.
+In 2008, he recorded the pilot episode of the series Mujeres Asesinas in chapter Jessica, toxica with Alejandra Barros and Odiseo Bichir.
 That year Oscar Cardenas played the villain in the telenovela Un gancho al corazon.
-In 2009 he worked in the production of Juan Osorio, Mi pecado.
+In 2009, he worked in the production of Juan Osorio, Mi pecado.